timescale/docs/api/_hyperfunctions/state_agg/interpolated_state_timeline.md

         description: The time when the state ended (exclusive)
   examples:
     - description: |
-        Given timeline aggregates bucketed by 1-minute intervals, interpolate the states at the bucket boundaries and get the history of all states.
+        Given state aggregates bucketed by 1-minute intervals, interpolate the states at the bucket boundaries and get the history of all states.

-        To perform the interpolation, the `LAG` and `LEAD` functions are used to get the previous and next timeline aggregates.
+        To perform the interpolation, the `LAG` and `LEAD` functions are used to get the previous and next state aggregates.
       command:
         code: |
           SELECT